DIVIDEND TAX CALCULATOR

 Example 4: If an individual has a non-dividend income of £18,000, and receives dividend of £22,000 outside of an ISA – For the £18,000 non-dividend income: £11,000 is covered by the Personal Allowance and the difference £7,000 is taxed at Basic Rate; For £22,000 dividend income: the Dividend Allowance covers the initial £5,000 and the difference £17,000 of dividends is taxed at the Basic Rate (7.5%) *The above examples used the limits that are applicable post April 2016: Personal Allowance: £11,000; Basic Rate Limit: £32,000; Higher Rate Threshold: £43,000

-Dividends cannot be treated a business costs while computing the Corporation Tax.
-Also, there are no rules which determine how often a company should distribute dividends.
-However, we at DNS accountants suggest that processing dividend payments annually will help the company to analyse its profits and take the right call.
-The most essential thing to remember is that all dividend payments must be legal (i.e. there is satisfactory retained earnings in the company to cover the dividends), or else they will be classed as illegal and could result in HMRC penalties.
+Our experts at DNS accountants recommend that processing dividend payments annually will help the businesses analyse its profits and take the right action accordingly.
+Important thing to consider is that all dividend payments have to be legal (i.e. there is satisfactory retained earnings in the company to cover the dividends), or else they will be classed as illegal and could result in HMRC penalties.

 Dividends and limited company directors